paul1109w/passwordGenerator/README.md

 # This Project is still Work in Progress and subject to changes.
 Mainly concerning the UI and documentation

+## If you've previously cloned this project please visit the setupDB file again and execute it again

 ## Available Scripts

 In the project directory, you can run: